iamkeyur21/iamkeyur21/README.md

 # 💫 About Me:
-I'm currently learning Linux, Neovim, FullStack Web Development and Devops
+I am working as a Software Test Engineer.
+I'm currently learning Linux, Neovim, FullStack Web Development and Devops.
+I wish to become a Full Stack Web Developer.

 ## 🌐 Socials: